Charlesworth History, Family Crest & Coats of Arms

 The surname Charlesworth was first found in Derbyshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Charlesworth family
+Early History of the Charlesworth family

 This web page shows only a small excerpt of our Charlesworth research.
 Another 76 words (5 lines of text) are included under the topic Early Charlesworth History in all our PDF Extended History products and printed products wherever possible.